radawson/wireguard-gui/README.md

 ***Security warning*** You can also use 0.0.0.0 to listen on all IP addresses, but understand the implications of this.

 The one key in config.yaml you MUST change is the SUDO_PASSWORD.
 This must be the sudo password for the user that will be running the python script.
 We DO NOT recommend running the entire python web server with sudo.
-Your user will have to have sudo permission to set up the WireGuard services.
-If you are only using the datbase for tracking, you could get away without elevating permissions.
+Your user that runs the wepython script will have to have sudo permission to set up the WireGuard services.
+If you are only using the datbase for tracking, you won't have tyo use sudo or a sudo user because you won't be elevating permissions.

 ```bash
 SUDO_PASSWORD: 'changeme'